 As they say; “it works if it works for you”.
-Basically, the 12-step programme works if you are motivated to recover and maintain sobriety.
+Basically, the 12-step Program works if you are motivated to recover and maintain sobriety.
 It doesn’t work if you don’t buy into it, aren’t committed to getting “clean” or are forced into it by, for example, a court mandate or family intervention.

 Is the 12-step program still relevant?

-One would think that after so many years, the 12-step programme or modified versions of it would have evolved.
+One would think that after so many years, the 12-step Program or modified versions of it would have evolved.
 It hasn’t; in fact, the 12-steps haven’t been touched since 1939… in other words, since the beginning of World War II.

 In that time, 80 years to be exact; there have been incredible advances in the field of neuroscience, genetics and psychotherapy.
 This has led to the development of highly effective treatment approaches such as Cognitive Behavioural Therapy (CBT), Motivational Interviewing (MI), Mindful Meditation (MM) and Contingency Management.

 These therapy approaches have added to the arsenal that therapists have on hand to understand and treat the underlying causes of addiction.
-Used in isolation, the 12-step programme is limited when you consider how much more can be done to help a person seeking treatment for addiction.
+Used in isolation, the 12-step Program is limited when you consider how much more can be done to help a person seeking treatment for addiction.

 Why the 12-step program should not replace modern therapy approaches

-The AA-type meetings that form a big part of the 12-step programme are inclusive and provide comfort and support in a non-judgemental environment.
+The AA-type meetings that form a big part of the 12-step Program are inclusive and provide comfort and support in a non-judgemental environment.
 However, critics of the spiritual-based model say that confession and prayer are not enough if addiction is to be treated as a medical condition.
 In many cases, substance abuse is linked to a mental disorder and simply handing something that serious over to a “higher power” can do more harm than good.

 When dealing with drug or alcohol addiction, we’ve come to understand how complex the condition can be.
 Any recovering addict knows that the recovery process is like peeling an onion layer by layer.
 Just when you think you’ve uncovered a deep emotional issue, something deeper surfaces; and the next layer begins to peel off and so the process continues.

 The modern approach to treating addiction involves a multi-disciplinary specialist team that designs a treatment plan for you that meets your individual needs, and always with your buy in.
-This may include the 12-step programme if the guiding principles resonate with you.
+This may include the 12-step Program if the guiding principles resonate with you.
 An integrated, holistic approach that considers the whole being – mind, body and soul – is proving to be the most effective approach to treating addiction.